 It became apparent that a man at the property was intensively breeding the dogs in order to sell the puppies to pet shops and online.
 To him, these animals were nothing but breeding machines.
 They were confined to concrete walls and floors, which were covered in faeces and rotting food.

 The females, mainly shihtzus, were forced to endure multiple pregnancies with no veterinary care.
 Many of the animals were extremely ill, and very scared.

 What are puppy farms?

-While the conditions and veterinary care may vary at different puppy farms – or mills as they are also referred to – the reason for them is the same, to intensively breed dogs.
-This is how pet shops and online vendors get their puppies.
+While the conditions and veterinary care may vary at different puppy farms, the reason for them is the same, to intensively breed dogs.
+This is how pet shops and online vendors get their puppies; they purchase them at a cheap price from the breeder, then increase the cost significantly to the public.
 The welfare of the animal is put last – a long way behind litter numbers and potential profits.

 These animals are fed and given water.
 Apart from that, they are denied even the most basic animal-welfare right.

 It’s not uncommon for puppy farms to contain hundreds of dogs at any one time, all living in squalor.